 With an increase in mobile devices in the grocery vertical, it is also a growing market for mobile device management.
 Consumers that need their pantries replenished have little patience – or loyalty – when orders are wrong, incomplete or late.
 Under that pressure, grocers set goals for throughput, speed, and accuracy, and mobile devices that fail or are underutilized are standing in the way of meeting those goals.

-Mobile device management gives grocers — and any other business or organization with a mobile deployment — the ability to manage, track and secure mobile devices.
-MDM solutions, or more specifically, enterprise mobile management, can even extend to support for managing Internet of Things (IoT) devices and printers.
+Mobile device management gives grocers – and any other business or organization with a mobile deployment – the ability to manage, track and secure mobile devices.
+MDM solutions can even extend to support for managing Internet of Things (IoT) devices and printers.

-With mobile device management, grocers don’t have to call devices back in for updates.
+With MDM, grocers don’t have to call devices back in for updates.
 MDM enables performing many tasks remotely and often updating multiple devices at one time.
-They can also locate missing devices and make sure the store’s investment into mobile solutions is resulting in the greatest return.
+Grocers can also locate missing devices and make sure the store’s mobile solution investment is resulting in the greatest return.

 If grocery stores or chains are in your target market – or maybe if they’re a new area of focus for your business – assess your opportunity to offer mobile device management solutions those businesses need to operate most productively and profitably post-COVID-19.

 With projections that grocery online ordering adoption will continue to increase into the foreseeable future, the demand for mobile device management in this vertical will also grow.
 Businesses with new mobile deployments often don’t look ahead to how they’ll manage them efficiently.
 Be ready with the solution.